 Wally Widholm, the Best Twilight Backstop of All-Time

 In the world of baseball, a top-notch catcher is like finding a unicorn—rare and game-changing.
 Elite backstops not only excel at calling games, preventing wild pitches and controlling the basepaths, but they also contribute offensively, making them a double threat.
-With a great catcher behind the plate, the game flows more smoothly, reducing the chaos and boosting chances of victory.
-However, exceptional catchers are few and far between.
+With a great catcher behind the plate, the game flows more smoothly, reducing defensive lapses and boosting chances of victory.
+Yet, exceptional catchers are few and far between.

 Maybe it was one of the following major league catchers: Brad Ausmus, Brook Fordyce, John Ellis, or Skip Jutze.
 Perhaps the title belongs to a lesser-known big leaguer such as Nick Koback, Mike Sandlock, Matt Sinatro, or P.J.
 Higgins.
 There are several unsung candidates from the minor leagues including Jim Sheehan, Roger LaFrancois, and George Enright.

 Last but not least, many have called Wallace “Wally” Widholm one of the best.
-He is rarely remembered today, but Widholm dominated the local scene in the 1950s and 1960s.
+He’s rarely remembered today, but Widholm dominated the local scene in the 1950s and 1960s.
 His mentees, GHTBL President Bill Holowaty and Vice President Andy Baylock, still rave about his talent and his control of the game.
-He’s certainly up there with Connecticut’s greatest catchers, and it’s fair to call Wally Widholm the best twilight backstop of all-time.
+Wally Widholm is certainly up there with Connecticut’s greatest catchers, and it’s fair to call him the best twilight league backstop of all-time.

 Let’s take a look at his life and athletic career: